pi-base/data/spaces/S000186/README.md

 ---
 uid: S000186
-name: Converging sequence of Semi-Hausdorff spaces
+name: Converging sequence of non-Hausdorff spaces
 ---

 Let $Y$ be a copy of {S97}.
 This space is $X=(Y\times\omega)\cup\{\infty\}$.